Skip to content

 The CFA recognises key climate finance challenges and works to address the following:

-• Insufficient pipeline of bankable projects – with the CFA offering support to project proponents to make their projects more bankable.
+• Insufficient pipeline of bankable projects – with the CFA offering support to project developers to make their projects more bankable.

-• Climate projects struggling to access finance – with the CFA providing a convening function between project proponents and financiers.
+• Climate projects struggling to access finance – with the CFA providing a convening function between project developers and financiers.

 The CFA also recognises that there are enabling environment challenges that can be addressed through that convening power which includes policymakers, but the CFA offer focuses on providing recommendations on ways to address these barriers.